Euclid's theorem: Euclid's proof

 This proves that for every finite list of prime numbers there is a prime number not in the list.
-In the original work, as Euclid had no way of writing an arbitrary list of primes, he used a method that he frequently applied, that is, the method of generalizable example.
-Namely, he picks just three primes and using the general method outlined above, proves that he can always find an additional prime.
-Euclid presumably assumes that his readers are convinced that a similar proof will work, no matter how many primes are originally picked.
+In the original work, Euclid denoted the arbitrary finite set of prime numbers as A, B, Γ.

 Euclid is often erroneously reported to have proved this result by contradiction beginning with the assumption that the finite set initially considered contains all prime numbers, though it is actually a proof by cases, a direct proof method.
 The philosopher Torkel Franzén, in a book on logic, states, "Euclid's proof that there are infinitely many primes is not an indirect proof [...]
 The argument is sometimes formulated as an indirect proof by replacing it with the assumption 'Suppose q_{1}, ..., q_{n} are all the primes'.
 However, since this assumption isn't even used in the proof, the reformulation is pointless."

 Variations

 Several variations on Euclid's proof exist, including the following:

 The factorial n! of a positive integer n is divisible by every integer from 2 to n, as it is the product of all of them.
 Hence, n! + 1 is not divisible by any of the integers from 2 to n, inclusive (it gives a remainder of 1 when divided by each).
 Hence n! + 1 is either prime or divisible by a prime larger than n.
 In either case, for every positive integer n, there is at least one prime bigger than n.
 The conclusion is that the number of primes is infinite.